Lou Donaldson

 Louis Andrew Donaldson Jr. (November 1, 1926 – November 9, 2024) was an American jazz alto saxophonist.
-He was best known for his soulful, bluesy approach to playing the alto saxophone, although in his formative years he was heavily influenced by Charlie Parker, as were many during the bebop era.
+He was best known for his soulful, bluesy approach to playing the alto saxophone, although in his formative years, he was heavily influenced by Charlie Parker, as were many during the bebop era.

 Early life

-Donaldson was born in Badin, North Carolina, on November 1, 1926.
-He attended North Carolina Agricultural and Technical State University in Greensboro in the early 1940s.
-He enlisted in the U.S. Navy during World War II and was trained at the Great Lakes bases in Chicago where he was introduced to bop music in the lively club scene.
+Donaldson was born in Badin, North Carolina, United States, on November 1, 1926.
+He attended North Carolina Agricultural and Technical State University in Greensboro, in the early 1940s.
+He enlisted in the U.S. Navy during World War II and was trained at the Great Lakes bases in Chicago, where he was introduced to bop music in the lively club scene.